FoodStandardsAgency/enterprise-data-models/models/drafts/person.md

 ### Description
 All systems at the FSA have a person involved at one stage or another, some are FSA staff, others are external stakeholders employed by the FSA to carry out tasks, others are interested parties.

-When collating and storing information on people its important to ensure that there is a privacy impact assessment in place and if not one created, and that the appropriate amount of information is collected and that it is collated for a specific purpose.
+When collating and storing information on people it is important to ensure that there is a privacy impact assessment in place and if not, one created.
+The information collected should be appropriate and required for a specific reason.

 ### Unique Identifiers
 The preferred unique identifier for Person depends on the system they interact with.